eax64/rfid_research/README.md

 [Data from the oscilloscope acquisition (*)](http://www.eax.ovh/rfid/output/)

 \(*) As it takes a lot of time to send all of this data (14Go) to my server, it won't be all sent by the deadline.
-However, all of the files checksums are present on the [checksum_md5.txt](sources/scope_instrumentation/output/checksum_md5.txt) and allow me to proof that the files have been generated before the deadline.
+However, all of the files checksums are present on the [checksum_md5.txt](sources/scope_instrumentation/output/checksum_md5.txt) and allow me to prove that the files have been generated before the deadline.
-All of these files are also present on the hard drive I handed in.
+All of these files are also present on the hard drive I handed in (on the `kent_corpus_data` directory).
 This mostly act as a backup solution if there is a problem with the hard drive.